brobertspierel/LTOP_FTV_Py/docs/source/params.rst

 **Other arguments**

 The class that runs LTOP takes the param dictionary as the primary input, passed as \*args, and then a max_time argument which can be passed separately to the class.
 This defines the time you want the program to wait before re-checking if a process or task is complete.
-There is not a 'perfect' answer here but it is mostly in place so that the program does not try to query Google's servers every half second.
+There is not a 'perfect' answer here but it is mostly in place so that the program does not try to query Google's servers every iteration of a while loop.